What is the capacity of the transformer in the energy storage system

 - What is the concept of ultra-large capacity energy storage

-- What are the units of energy storage capacity for photovoltaic power stations
+- What are the profit analysis of small capacity energy storage batteries

 - What is the safety standard for energy storage battery capacity